 From the preface:

 By all measures, Woodstock should have been a disaster.
 Legally barred from its planned location just a month before its scheduled date, the promoters had to quickly regroup and relocate.
 In their haste, there was little time for planning certain facilities and amenities, some of which fell by the wayside.
 One key ingredient were the fences and gates, which never materialized satisfactorily, and the overflow crowds that showed up were admitted for free.
-The crowds caused traffic jams that paralzyed miles of highways, rendering them useless and requiring alternative measures to bring in food and medicine and supplies, and to evacuate the ill, among others.
-The National Guard and the U.S. Army got involved, as did a wide range of community, business, and religious organizations.
-It began as an exercise in hip capitalism; it turned into a multimillion-dollar financial nightmare for its producers.
+The crowds caused traffic jams that paralyzed miles of highways, rendering them useless and requiring alternative measures to bring in food and medicine and supplies, and to evacuate the ill, among others. the radical Yippies showed up, as did the Hell’s Angels.
+Governor Nelson Rockefeller, the National Guard, and the U.S. Army got involved, as did a wide range of community, business, and religious organizations, including many of the famous Catskills resorts.
+Woodstock began as an exercise in hip capitalism; it turned into a multimillion-dollar financial nightmare for its producers.

-You’llget behind-the-scenes stories from all four of the festival’s producers, along with such people as David Crosby, Abbie Hoffman, Miriam Yasgur (who, along with her husband, Max, owned the land on which the festival was held), Richie Havens, Joe Cocker, Wavy Gravy, Paul Kantner, Chip Monck, and dozens of others, culled from face-to-face interviews conducted during 1988.
+The book offers behind-the-scenes stories from all four of the festival’s producers, beginning in early 1969, and the stories of such people as David Crosby, Abbie Hoffman, Miriam Yasgur (who, along with her husband, Max, owned the land on which the festival was held), Richie Havens, Joe Cocker, Wavy Gravy, Paul Kantner, Chip Monck, and dozens of others, culled from face-to-face interviews Joel conducted during 1988.
 Their collective story is told as a sort of conversation, as if all had been metaphysically transported to one gigantic living room, each individual contributing his or her own piece of the story at appropriate moments.